 Peach Cobbler FAQs

 We absolutely love fresh, sweet summer peaches, and this cobbler is a lovely dessert that highlights their wondrousness – but yes, you can substitute other fruits, if you choose.
 You can use this cobbler topping over raspberries, blueberries, apples, pears, plums, nectarines, cherries, or heck – if you’re in a hurry, you can plop this cobbler batter over the top of canned pie filling, if your heart so desires.
-It’ll still be delicious.
+And in the dead of winter, when fruits aren’t at their peak, make pecan pie cobbler.

 Heavy cream to drizzle over warm cobbler, a scoop of vanilla bean ice cream, freshly whipped cream, whipped cream from a can – really anything creamy and sweet will make a beautiful dessert.
 If you’re a “cobbler for breakfast” kinda person like we are, a dollop of vanilla yogurt with chopped fresh peaches and a few strawberries is quite nice.
 You could also toss a scoop of your cobbler into a bowl of oatmeal.